google/or-tools/ortools/sat/docs/scheduling.md

 ## Ranking tasks in a disjunctive resource with a circuit constraint.

-To rank intervals in a no_overlap constraint, we will use a circuit constraint to perform the transitive reduction from precedences to successors.
+To rank intervals in a no_overlap constraint, you will use a circuit constraint to perform the transitive reduction from precedences to successors.

-This is slightly complicated if some interval variables are optional, and we need to take into account the case where no task is performed.
+This is slightly complicated if some interval variables are optional, and you need to take into account the case where no task is performed.

 ### Python code